LucasPluta/go-microservice-dev-kit/README.md

 - Docker and Docker Compose (for running services)
 - Make
+- Node.js 18+ and npm (for web client development)
 - **No Go/Protoc installation required** - framework downloads a repo-specific installation automatically

 ### Help